MotazMohd/garage-analysis/README.md

 - Evidence capture & intake documents
 - Upsell prompts and approvals
 - 📄 See `Tasks/AppointmentCheckInModulePlan/` for three-sprint roadmap and deliverables

+### 🔹 16.
+Technician Training & Certification
+- Track technician skills, contributions, and coaching notes
+- Automate certification journeys and staffing hooks
+- Layer predictive insights, integrations, and governance
+- 📄 See `Tasks/TechnicianTrainingModulePlan/` for three-sprint roadmap and deliverables